 This post contains links that, if you click on them and make a purchase, will earn me money.
 Regardless, I only recommend products or services that I believe will be good for my readers.
 Thanks for helping me continue to produce great content!

-Purple Hull Peas with Bacon and Rice is nothing but good Southern cooking!
+Purple Hull Peas with Bacon and Rice are nothing but good Southern cooking!
+They are very similar to black-eyed peas, and you can use this recipe to cook black-eyed peas.
 But I didn’t grow up eating them.

 But for any variety of field pea – whether black eyed pea, purple hull or Lady Pea, I’ve found that the method of cooking that I’m going to share with you in this recipe works well.

-Basically, you need some kind of salted smoked pork to help you make a porkmake a pork-flavored broth called potlikker.
-Bacon works well, and so does salt pork.
+Basically, you need some kind of salted smoked pork to help you make a smoky, salty, pork-flavored broth called potlikker.
+Bacon works well, as does salt pork.
+But bacon is far easier to find, and readily available for most of us.
 In addition to adding flavor, the crispy bacon bits out of which you’ve rendered the fat, will add a lovely crunchy texture element to the dish.